hollodec/hollodec.github.io/_pages/research.md

 Our research work also involves providing public goods to the broader research community through:

- - **national election studies**: Chris Prosser is co-Investigator on the British Election Study; Chris Hanretty is co-Investigator on the Scottish Election Study.
+ - **National election studies**: Chris Prosser is co-Investigator on the British Election Study; Chris Hanretty is co-Investigator on the Scottish Election Study.

- - **editorial contributions**: Oliver Heath and Kaat Smets are editors-in-chief of *Electoral Studies*, the leading journal in the subfield.
+ - **Editorial contributions**: Oliver Heath and Kaat Smets are editors-in-chief of *Electoral Studies*, the leading journal in the subfield.